Thai group buys $9.4 billion Ping An stake from HSBC

 SENSITIVE SALE FOR HSBC

-For its part, HSBC is on a global plan to divest various holdings as it seeks to improve its profitability, exiting the decade-old investment as it looks to sell non-core assets.
+HSBC's global strategy is to divest holdings to improve its profitability, exiting the decade-old Ping An investment as it looks to sell non-core assets.

+"The investment in a Chinese insurer branching into pan-financial services has looked at odds with management's focus ever since the new strategy was launched in 2011," said Chirantan Barua, analyst at BernsteinResearch in London.

+The bank earned $946 million from its Ping An stake last year, but analysts said the capital boost was more important and should underpin dividend prospects and offer greater flexibility at a time when UK regulators are taking a hard line on capital.
+The sale will add 0.5 percentage points to HSBC's core Tier 1 capital ratio, which was 11.7 percent at the end of September.

 Ahead of the Ping An sale, HSBC had already sold about $6.7 billion worth of assets, according to Thomson Reuters data, including its non-life insurance operations and retail banking branches in places such as Thailand and the United States.

-Thailand's outbound acquisitions have soared this year, fuelled by a hot local stock market - up nearly 30 percent year to date - and cashed-up Thai tycoons.
-Announced Thai M&A deals have hit a record $18.7 billion so far this year, more than 2010 and 2011 combined, Thomson Reuters data shows.
+Thailand's outbound acquisitions have soared this year, fuelled by a hot local stock market - up nearly 30 percent year to date - and cash rich Thai tycoons.
+Thai M&A deals have hit a record $18.7 billion so far this year, more than 2010 and 2011 combined, Thomson Reuters data shows.

+By 7:15 a.m.
+EDT HSBC's London shares were up 0.6 percent, in line with a firmer European bank index .SX7P.

-The bank said in a statement that the sale would complete in stages, with about a fifth of the stake to be transferred to the Thai buyer on December 7.
+The bank said the sale would complete in stages, with a fifth of the stake transferred to the Thai buyer on December 7.
 The remainder will be transferred upon approval by the China Insurance Regulatory Commission.

+"CDB is a state-owned policy bank with a certain chemistry with Beijing, so it's reasonable to conclude that this Ping An deal has received the go-ahead by regulators," said Olive Xia, an analyst at Core Pacific-Yamaichi Securities in Shanghai.

-The Ping An stake, given its size, was an important and sensitive sale for HSBC - one that was rumoured to be up for grabs ever since the 2008 financial crisis.
+The Ping An stake, given its size, was an important and sensitive sale for HSBC - one that was rumored to be up for grabs ever since the 2008 financial crisis.

 The deal was personally overseen by a three-man team headed by HSBC CEO Stuart Gulliver.
-The bank's group M&A chief, Stephen Moss, and former strategy head John Flint were the principal deal-makers, said a source with direct knowledge of the matter.
+The bank's group M&A chief, Stephen Moss, and strategy head John Flint were the principal deal-makers, said a source with direct knowledge of the matter.
+UBS advised CP Group, the source said.
+UBS declined to comment.

-Analysts expect HSBC's stake in Bank of Communications (3328.HK), China's fifth-largest lender, to be next on the list.
+Some analysts expect HSBC's stake in Bank of Communications (3328.HK), China's fifth-largest lender, to be next on the list, although the bank has said that is core to its Chinese plans, and other analysts expect it to increase the holding if allowed.
 That stake stands at 19.9 percent and is worth about HK$79 billion, according to Thomson Reuters data.

 HSBC also still owns 8 percent of unlisted Bank of Shanghai and 62 percent of Hong Kong's Hang Seng Bank (0011.HK), which in turn owns 13 percent of China's Industrial Bank (601166.SS).